-As I said before, if you’ve got the budget, don’t think twice about picking up this incredible zoom lens for the Sony a7iii!
+As I said before, if you’ve got the budget, don’t think twice about picking up this model!

 Almost all the lenses available for the Sony a7III create great photos, but the lenses listed above give you the best picture-making experiences in the whole lineup!